-The Directors are pleased to present the accompanying financial statements of Asia Enterprises Holding Limited (the "Company") and its subsidiaries (collectively the "Group") and the statement of financial position and statement of changes in equity of the Company for the reporting year ended 31 December 2022.
+The directors of Asia Enterprises Holding Limited (the "Company") and its subsidiaries (collectively the "Group") are pleased to present the accompanying financial statements of the Company and of the Group for the reporting year ended 31 December 2023.

-1. Opinion of the Directors
+1. Opinion of the directors

-In the opinion of the Directors,
+In the opinion of the directors,

-- (a) the accompanying financial statements are drawn up so as to give a true and fair view of the financial position and performance of the Group and of the Company for the reporting year ended on that date; and - (b) at the date of the statement there are reasonable grounds to believe that the Company will be able to pay its debts as and when they fall due.
+- (a) the accompanying financial statements are drawn up so as to give a true and fair view of the financial position and performance of the Company and, of the financial position and performance of the Group for the reporting year covered by the financial statements or consolidated financial statements; and - (b) at the date of the statement there are reasonable grounds to believe that the Company will be able to pay its debts as and when they fall due.

-The Board of Directors approved and authorised these financial statements for issue.
+The board of directors approved and authorised these financial statements for issue.